neurall/gate_is_all_you_need/readme.md

 Isn't the dendritic half of a neuron actually half of a typical hourglass autoencoder architecture?

 Isn't there dimensionality reduction happening in similar higher order feature detection way too?
+Arn't those higher order corelation detection and connections ner top of axon thus actually outputs?

+Or are the acually inputs but from other higher order detected features from different neuron?
+I.e are connections near axon top leading to connections near axon top on other neuron?
+Or is it random, but when they are then they are in fact acting like autoencoders where say 10 axons were middle of autoencoder?

 Isn't therefore each neuron an autoencoder?